 The shortcuts of machines as they ‘learn’

-New research seems to put us on the right path to removing the major source of risks in unattended AI systems like autonomous cars.
+New research seems to put us on the right path to removing one major source of risks in unattended AI systems like autonomous cars.

 Not a reassuring scenario for unattended, mission-critical AI systems, like for example autonomous vehicles.

-Every now and then scientists think they are close to knowing why those adverse side effects happen, although most of the time they are pessimists, knowing that they don’t really know what they don’t know about the inner workings of Deep Learning.
+Every now and then scientists think they are close to knowing why those adverse side effects happen, although most of the time they are pessimists, knowing that they don’t really know what they don’t know about the inner workings of Machine Learning / Deep Learning.

 However these days we are in a good-mood period thanks to recent work by researchers scattered between Germany and Canada.

 According to these researchers, the main reason for unpredictable Machine Learning mistakes is that deep Neural Networks sometimes follow unintended shortcut strategies which, while superficially successful, can fail under slightly different circumstances.